7 steps that can lower your blood pressure as you age

 Called Life’s Simple 7, the AHA metric evaluates heart health by looking at four health behaviors:

-- Getting at least 150 minutes a week of moderate physical activity or a combo of moderate and vigorous, or 75 minutes a week of vigorous intensity
+Getting at least 150 minutes a week of moderate physical activity or a combo of moderate and vigorous, or 75 minutes a week of vigorous intensity {div} {/div}

-- Eating a heart-healthy diet full of fruits and vegetables and low in salt, fat and sugar
+Eating a heart-healthy diet full of fruits and vegetables and low in salt, fat and sugar {div} {/div}

 The AHA tool then folds in three additional health factors for a total metric: